RomiSolMolina/workflowCompressionML/README.md

 Repository tree:

 - The workflow comprises three main folders: compressionAndTraining, assessmentFramework, and hls4mlIntegration.
 - The folder integrationPYNQ is for those willing to integrate the ML IP core into the PYNQ framework.

+## Custom datasets

+- Available under request